bentoco/catalog-api/README.md

 **2. Category Table:**

 - **Description:** The Category table stores information about different categories registered by users.
-Each category has a unique identifier (CategoryID) and is associated with an owner (OwnerID).
+Each categoryTable has a unique identifier (CategoryID) and is associated with an owner (OwnerID).
 Attributes include title and description.

     - **Table Name:** Category
     - **Primary Key:** CategoryID (Partition Key)
     - **Attributes:**
-        - CategoryID (String): Unique identifier for the category.
+        - CategoryID (String): Unique identifier for the categoryTable.
-        - Title (String): Title of the category.
+        - Title (String): Title of the categoryTable.
-        - Description (String): Description of the category.
+        - Description (String): Description of the categoryTable.
-        - OwnerID (String): ID of the owner of the category.
+        - OwnerID (String): ID of the owner of the categoryTable.
     - **Global Secondary Indexes:**
         - OwnerIDIndex:
             - **Index Name:** OwnerIDIndex